Diptyque

 Lipstick paper

-This lipstick paper, originates from China, and gives the lips a utterly divine red stain (as if you have just been daintily eating strawberries), which can be deepened into a bright red, with further applications.
+This lipstick paper, originates from China, and gives the lips an utterly divine red stain (as if you have just been daintily eating strawberries), which can be deepened into a bright red, with further applications.
 This lipstick is not only a wonderful colour, but also contains less plastic packaging than most other lipsticks (a win-win).
 To apply,

 wet your lips and press the paper firmly between them, repeat until the desired colour is reached.